What Is Lung Cancer?

 Small cell lung cancer

 Small cell lung cancer is less common than non-small cell lung cancer.
-Small cell cancer is sometimes called oat cell.
+Small cell cancer is sometimes called oat cell cancer.
 (The cells are shaped like oats when viewed under a microscope.)
 This type of lung cancer may grow and spread faster than non-small cell cancer.

 How cancer spreads

 Cancer cells don’t always stay in one place.
-They may enter the lymph system (a network of nodes and vessels that help your body fight disease).
-Cancer can also enter the bloodstream and spread to other parts of the body.
+Cancer cells can break off from the place they started.
+They can spread to other parts of the body if they enter the bloodstream.
+They can also spread if they enter the lymph system.
+The lymph system is a network of nodes and vessels that help your body fight disease.
 When cancer spreads, the process is called metastasis.
 Lung cancer that spreads (metastasizes) often goes to the other lung or the liver, brain, or bones.